The benchwork is coming along nicely.

 I am not sure if I want to permanently bolt them together or just use clamps (like they do for Ntrak modules and such).
 But, to give the wood more surface area for the clamps or bolts to compress I glued on some 2" squares of thin 1/4" plywood that I bought from Amazon.
 You can get something similar at a craft store.
 It is cheap insurance to prevent cracking the plywood from over clamping.

-And just in case I did decide to use bolts, I clamped the two sections together and drilled a pair of 1/4" holes through the now four layers of wood.
+I clamped the two sections together and drilled a pair of 5/16" holes through the now four layers of wood.
+Then, a pair of bolts were installed.
 Now I am ready for the benchwork table tops.

 No comments: